larsenjohn/herebyaccident/_posts/2016-05-12-prose-configure.md

 ---
 # Prose.io configure

-This is a test.
-Tricky to configure for dummies like me.
+This is super rough, just getting my head wrapped around all the variables.
+Most important area for this config is getting the path straight for the front matter template.

 ***
 <hr class="rule">

-I want to cut the draft feature and go cowboy.
-Nobody's looking anyway.

     prose:
     rooturl: '_posts'